Gospel of Thomas

 This scripture provides insight into the revolutionary consciousness Jesus presents.
 This scripture does not mince words.
 Jesus knows full well that what he brings at the behest of the Father will inflame the soul and bring the soul to the needed confrontation with the spirit.
 This fire rages for what the spirit craves for the soul, freedom.
 Jesus’ work would strike at the very heart of man in mind, will, and emotions.

 This fire cannot be of value unless it is kindled in the soul.
 Not kindled, it would become degraded into an earthly message instead of a celestial one.
-Further, we can glimpse within the work of Jesus and observe the contentiousness Jesus knew he would create.
+Further, we can glimpse within the work of Jesus, miracles for one, and observe the contentiousness Jesus knew he would create.
 Each soul will have to come to the measure of the fire kindled in his or her soul.
+It may seem daunting as a whole but a pathway is provided.
 This confrontation is unavoidable and will force a choice—an acceptance or a denial.
-The reader might wish to take a few moments and look with diligence at what fires burn in his soul.
-Some fires consume like the lion, mortal, lusting, and violent, whereas the cleansing fire provides peace and deliverance.
+The reader might wish to take a few moments and look with diligence at what fires burn in his soul: some fires consume like the lion, mortal, lusting, and violent, whereas the cleansing fire provides peace and deliverance.

 We cannot be sure that Jesus immediately knew this fire would spread into the world.
 Later we see that he did understand that it would, for he tells the disciples to take this message of change (repentance) unto all the world and to do so in his name.